 - gifts and donations to organisations that are endorsed by the ATO as deductible gift recipients

-Keep receipts using the myDeductions tool in the ATO app and make it easier to do your tax return. myDeductions allows you to record deductions including work-related expenses, gifts and donations, interest and dividends.
-It also lets you store photos of receipts and record car trips.
+Keep receipts using the myDeductions tool in the ATO app to make it easier to do your tax return.
+You can record:

 Get help from a registered tax agent